Accreditation

 Submitting an application is only part of accreditation.
 You must ensure your program is planned according to accreditation standards.

-All accredited CPD activities must adhere to the ethical, educational, and administrative standards throughout the program development process, from A to Z. These standards are embedded into each of the program planning phases, outlined below:
+All accredited CPD activities must adhere to the ethical, educational, and administrative standards throughout the entire program development process, from beginning to end.
+These standards are embedded into each of the program planning phases, outlined below:

 Physician Organization